 Brockhurst Mineral Water Company

 Southwell’s was taken over by the Brockhurst Mineral Water Company at the beginning of the 20th Century.
 It was in turn taken over by Mumby’s in 1965.

-The ‘Codd’ style of bottle which had a marble as a seal was designed in 1876 by Hiram Codd.
+The ‘Codd’ style of bottle, which had a marble as a seal, was designed in 1872 by Hiram Codd, a British soft drink manufacturer of Camberwell, London.
 It was made from thick glass to withstand internal pressure, with a pinched section which formed a chamber holding a glass marble.
 The pressure from the liquid inside the jar kept the marble in place against a sealing washer when the bottle was filled, upside down.

 To open it you needed to strike the marble.
 This could be done using a special opener.
 These bottles were expensive to make and there was a refund given for the empty bottle when it was returned.
 A dilemma for children, the money or the marble?